afpineda/SimWheelESP32-SimHub-Plugin/README.md

 Devices that accept raw telemetry will receive it as long as they are detected.
 There is nothing to configure.

+### Pixel data

+Devices capable of individual pixel control will receive pixel data as long as they are detected and an LED profile is configured and stored.

 ### Troubleshooting

 Plugin activity is shown in the `logs\simhub.txt` file relative to your installation folder.
 Typically:
 `C:\Program Files (x86)\SimHub\logs\simhub.txt`.
 Open that file and look for the string `[ESP32 Sim-wheel]`.

 ### How to reset plugin settings